 Students enrolled in less than twelve units per semester are considered part-time students.
 A minimum average of six units per semester is required to maintain degree-program student status.
+(Students with ongoing personal situations--for example, health, family, or financial--such that they will fall below this average may petition the Office of the Assistant Dean of Student Affairs for an exemption.)
 A letter of petition for part-time status must be filed each semester that a student registers for less than twelve units.
 The letter should explain the grounds for requesting part-time status, and must be filed at the time of registration.
 Registration is not complete without the letter of petition, and late registration fees will apply in the event of incomplete registration materials (registration form, fees, insurance information or waiver, plus letter of petition).

 Students are expected to make regular progress every semester from admission to graduation.
-Those unable to enroll in courses during a given semester are required to meet once with the Academic Advisor during the semester or risk being dropped from the program (See Leave of Absence Policy).
+Those unable to enroll in courses during a given semester are required to meet once with the Academic Advisor during the semester or risk being dropped from the program (See IV.F.
+Leave of Absence Policy).